 Prior to moving to Leavenworth, Dr. Musick served as the Superintendent of the Lake Oswego School District where he successfully led programs and initiatives to boost student achievement.
 He began his career in education as a Business and Marketing Education teacher in 1982 before moving into various administrative roles.

 Dr. Musick serves as Board Vice Chair.
-He represents the Cascade, Cashmere, Entiat, Lake Chelan, Manson and Stehekin School Districts, and began his service in 2020.
+He represents Cascade, Cashmere, Entiat, Lake Chelan, Methow Valley, and Stehekin, and began his service in 2020.

 Cathi Nelson